vibssinha/Download-Cleaner/README.md

 Steps on using it:

 Step 1: Make sure you have Python installed.
-You can check this by running the command "python --version" in CMD or Powershell.
+You can check this by running the command 'python --version' in CMD or Powershell.
 If it gives you an error, you need to install Python, if it returns your python version, you can move on to the next step.

 Step 2: Make sure you know the name of your local drive whose download folder you want to clean, for most people it will probably be their 'C:'.
 Make sure you also know the username on that drive.
 You can check this by going into CMD or Powershell.
 It should say 'C:\Users\Your_Username>'.

 Step 3: When you download these files make sure to download them to your download directory and then move then to your directory that contains your downloads directory.
-You can do this by opening up a brand new command line and running (Make sure you change "Your_Username" to your actual usename before running it)
+You can do this by opening up a brand new command line and running (Make sure you change "Your_Username" to your actual usename before running it and do not take double quotations off)

 move "C:\Users\Your_Username\Downloads\file1.txt" "C:\Users\Your_Username" && move "C:\Users\Your_Username\Downloads\file2.docx" "C:\Users\Your_Username"